Why the anti-nodal quasiparticle dispersion is so flat in the superconducting cuprates?

 Finally, we discuss the validity of the perturbative treatment adopted in this study.
-In principle, one should treat both the normal and the anomalous self energy correction in a self-consistent way, instead of assuming a BCS mean field form for the electron propagator as we have done.
-At the same time, one should take into account of the vertex correction of the scattering by antiferromagnetic spin fluctuation, which is especially important in the anti-nodal region, where the effective mass of the quasiparticle diverges.
-Here we will leave such a more sophisticated treatment to future studies and just mention some direct expectations from it.
-First, the flattening of the quasiparticle dispersion will reenforce the level repulsion effect in the anti-nodal region.
-We thus expect that a smaller coupling strength is enough to produce flat quasiparticle band in the self-consistent treatment.
-Second, the spectral maximum of the hump structure will be pushed to higher binding energy when we include higher order scattering process in the self-consistent treatment.
-Third, the dispersion of the shadow band at energy at $E_{\mathrm{k+q}}+\Omega_{\mathrm{q}}$ will also be greatly reduced in the self-consistent treatment.
-We note the latter two expectations are consistent with the ARPES measurements on the Bi2201 system\cite{ARPES6}.
+In principle, one should treat both the normal and the anomalous self energy correction in a self-consistent way.
+At the same time, one should take into account of the vertex correction of the scattering by antiferromagnetic spin fluctuation, which is especially important in the anti-nodal region.
+Here we will leave such a more sophisticated treatment to future studies and just mention two direct expectations from it.
+First, the spectral maximum of the hump structure will be pushed to higher binding energy when we include higher order scattering process in the self-consistent treatment.
+Second, the dispersion of the shadow band at energy $E_{\mathrm{k+q}}+\Omega_{\mathrm{q}}$ will also be greatly reduced in the self-consistent treatment.
+We note that these two expectations are all consistent with ARPES measurements on the Bi2201 system\cite{ARPES6}.

-In conclusion, in the search for an answer to the question \textit{why the anti-nodal quasiparticle dispersion is so flat?}, we realize that the anti-nodal quasiparticle peak in the underdoped cuprates should be understood as a new pole in the electron Green's function generated by the strong self-energy correction from the scattering off diffusive spin fluctuation in the system, rather than a nearly free Bogliubov quasiparticle.
-We find the widely assumed electron-Boson mode coupling picture fails to explain the observed quasiparticle dynamics in the anti-nodal region, either as a result of momentum mismatch or limited spectral weight.
-We find both the normal and the anomalous self-energy play important role in determining the quasiparticle dynamics in the anti-nodal region.
-Our theory implies that the high-$T_{c}$ cuprates is nontrivial even in the superconducting state, which was once believed to be well described by mean field BCS theory.
-We think such a strong coupling picture should apply also in other unconventional superconductors driven by spin fluctuation, in which peak-dip-hump structure is observed in tunneling spectrum.
+In conclusion, in the search for an answer to the question \textit{why the anti-nodal quasiparticle dispersion is so flat?}, we realize that the anti-nodal quasiparticle peak in the underdoped cuprates should be understood as a new pole in the electron Green's function generated by the strong coupling of the electron to diffusive spin fluctuation around the antiferromagnetic wave vector $\mathbf{Q}=(\pi,\pi)$, rather than a nearly free Bogoliubov quasiparticle in a d-wave BCS superconductor.
+We find that the normal self-energy of the electron from the scattering with diffusive spin fluctuation manifests itself mainly as a level repulsion effect and is responsible for the reduction of both the quasiparticle dispersion and the quasiparticle dissipation rate in the anti-nodal region.
+We argue that the peak-dip separation in the anti-nodal spectrum should not be interpreted as the energy of the pairing glue.
+We think such a strong coupling picture should apply also in other unconventional superconductors driven by spin fluctuation, in which a peak-dip-hump structure is observed in ARPES or tunneling spectrum.